jamescorriveau/AutoLux/readme.md

 🚧 **Work in Progress** 🚧

-This project is currently under development and is continuously updated.
-The codebase is still evolving, I'm practicing with more vanilla codebases and adding more JavaScript and experementing with alternative CSS styling.
+This project is currently under development and is continuously updated. 'm practicing with more vanilla codebases and adding more JavaScript and experementing with alternative CSS styling.

-🔗 **Check out the most up-to-date version of the web app on my portfolio:**
+🔗 **Check out the most up-to-date version of the AutoLux on my portfolio:**

 [James Corriveau Portfolio](https://james-corriveau-portfolio.netlify.app)